saltyorg/docs/docs/saltbox/backup/settings.md

     If you are concerned about that, set up an encrypted rclone remote for use with the backup rather than using the default saltbox unencrypted `google` remote.

-    Securing the rsync destination is outside the scoope of this document.
+    Securing the rsync destination is outside the scope of this document.

+### Restore service

 Use of the restore service is optional.
 Using it means that [client-side] encrypted copies of your config files are stored on saltbox servers for later use with the `sb restore` command.